Tropax2/ISL-Exercises/README.md

-This repository contains my solutions to selected exercises from “Introduction to Statistical Learning (Python Edition)”.
+This repository contains my solutions to some exercises from “Introduction to Statistical Learning (Python Edition)”.

 The main goal of this project is to:
 - Strengthen my understanding of key statistical learning concepts;